ColaLL/IONE/README.md

    		twitter_foursquare_groundtruth:

    			groundtruth: the groundtruth for our experiment, the anchor users between twitter and foursquare.
-Note that pls make the anchors as the *same* id during the pre-preparation, although the testing anchors will have the same id, they will *not* take part in the training progress as they are not contained in the groundtruth.x.foldtrain.test file.
+Note that pls make the anchors as the *same* id during the pre-preparation, although the testing anchors will have the same id, they will *not* take part in the training progress as they are not contained in the groundtruth.x.foldtrain.train file.

    			groundtruth.x.foldtrain.train, the traning anchors, which are the 0.x of all the anchors.